 When encountering a low mash pH, there are a few steps you can take to effectively address this issue.
-It is important to note that this problem is more common when using very soft and dark beers.
-Adding a small amount of chalk (calcium carbonate) or baking (sodium bicarbonate) can help raise the pH to the desired level.
+It is important to note that this problem is more common when using very soft water and brewing dark beers.
+Adding a small amount of chalk (calcium carbonate) or baking soda (sodium bicarbonate) can help raise the pH to the desired level.

 1. Understanding the pH scale: